GiulioSalvi/SurvivalRoyale/README.md

 ## Need help?

-If you need any help about the code and the project, please feel free to start a thread in [Q&amp;A category](https://github.com/GiulioSalvi/SurvivalRoyale/discussions/categories/q-a) in the discussion section.
+If you need any help about the code and the project, please feel free to join [the thread](https://github.com/GiulioSalvi/SurvivalRoyale/discussions/categories/q-a) in the Q&A category in the discussion section.

 ## Documentation: